Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 - `ratio`: `{ Ratio }`
 - Returns: `{ Amount }`

-Returns a hardened `Amount`.
+Returns an immutable `Amount`.
 Its brand is the `ratio`'s *numerator*'s brand.
+Note the denominator brand has to be the same as the amount brand

-Its value is determined by:
+The resulting value is determined by:
 1. Multiplying the `amount` value by the `ratio`'s numerator's value.
 2. Dividing the result from step 1 by the `ratio`'s denominator's value.
 3. Applying a floor to the result from step 2 to round it down to